-Name and Principal OccupationAgeDirector SinceDunia A. Shive632020
+Name and Principal Occupation Age Since

+Dunia A. Shive 64 2020

 Ms. Shive served as Chief Executive Officer and President of Belo Corp.
 (NYSE: BLC), a media company that owned several television stations, from 2008 until its acquisition by Gannett Co., Inc. in 2013.
 After the acquisition, Ms. Shive served as Senior Vice President of TEGNA Inc., formerly Gannett Co., Inc. (NYSE: TGNA, formerly GCI), a broadcast and digital media company, until retiring in 2017.
 She joined Belo Corp. in 1993 and served in a variety of leadership positions during her tenure, including Chief Financial Officer.
 Ms. Shive has served on the boards of directors of Kimberly-Clark Corporation (NYSE: KMB), a global manufacturer of branded tissue and personal care products, since May 2019, and Trinity Industries, Inc. (NYSE: TRN), a leading provider of rail transportation products and services in North America, since March 2014, and DallasNews Corporation (NYSE: DALN), the leading local news and information publishing company in Texas, since September 2021.
 She serves (i) as the chair of the audit committee of Kimberly-Clark Corporation's board of directors, (ii) on the corporate governance and directors nominating committee, the finance and risk committee, and as the chair of the audit committee of Trinity Industries, Inc.'s board of directors and (iii) on the compensation and management development committee and as the chair of the nominating and corporate governance committee of DallasNews Corporation's board of directors.
 Ms. Shive serves as a Trustee of the Downtown Dallas Parks Conservancy.
 From 2014 to 2018, she was a director of Dr Pepper Snapple Group, Inc., now known as Keurig Dr Pepper Inc. (NYSE: KDP, formerly DPS).
-From 2009 to 2015, she served on the board of directors of the Associated Press, where she served as chair of the audit committee from 2011 to 2015.
-From 2008 to 2013, she served on the board of directors of Belo Corp.
-We believe Ms. Shive is qualified to serve on our Board because of her extensive leadership experience as president, chief executive officer and chief financial o
+From 2009 to 2015, she served on the board of directors of Belo Corp.
+We believe Ms. Shive is qualified to serve on our Board because of her extensive leadership experience as president, chief executive officer and chief financial officer of a public company, financial acumen from her chief financial officer and public company board experience.

 Stephen B. Solcher

-63
+64

 2015